surveycto/encrypt/README.md

     Success|Success|Success

-However, if the encryption key is in the incorrect format, then metadata will be something like this:
+However, if the encryption key format is incorrect, the metadata might look like this:

 ```
 Failed: The Base64 encryption key provided is not properly encoded.
 Please make sure it is properly encoded: RQmHY+vQ5UQOeufZZQHZhg=|Failed: The Base64 encryption key provided is not properly encoded.
 Please make sure it is properly encoded: RQmHY+vQ5UQOeufZZQHZhg=|Failed: The Base64 encryption key provided is not properly encoded.
 Please make sure it is properly encoded: RQmHY+vQ5UQOeufZZQHZhg=